 My Teaching Philosophy and Experience

-I received formal teaching and supervision training.
+I received formal training in teaching and supervision.
 I am currently the programme director of the University of Derby's Master of Research Programme in Social Sciences and Humanities.
-My research contributes to the development of other universities and finds a place in the reading list of a number of courses taught at the University of Alberta, University of Leicester, Duke University, CUNY, NYU, University of Southern Mississippi, Institute for the International Education of Students, the Hebrew University of Jerusalem, Queen’s University in Canada, and others.
+My research contributes to the development of other universities' curricula and is included on the reading lists of a number of courses taught at the University of Alberta, University of Leicester, Duke University, CUNY, NYU, University of Southern Mississippi, Institute for the International Education of Students, the Hebrew University of Jerusalem, Queen’s University in Canada, and others.